Mohamedshawky4/marketing-prediction-ML-website/README.md

-# How to Run the "Crazy UI" Web App
+# How to Run theWeb App

 Follow these steps once you have successfully run the **Ensemble & Export** cell in your notebook (which creates `model_bundle.joblib`).